2013 Green Bay Packers season: Week 14: vs. Atlanta Falcons

-After the heart-numbing loss to the Detroit Lions on Thanksgiving Day, the Packers returned to snowy Lambeau Field to take on the 3–9 Atlanta Falcons.
+After the blowout loss to the Detroit Lions on Thanksgiving Day, the Packers returned to snowy Lambeau Field to take on the 3–9 Atlanta Falcons.
 Matt Flynn made his 2nd start as quarterback.
 The Packers struck first with a 1-yard touchdown run by Eddie Lacy just before the 1st quarter ended.
 However, the Falcons would answer with a 36-yard touchdown pass to Drew Davis, followed by a 2-yard reception by Tony Gonzalez following a Matt Flynn fumble.
 The Packers responded with a 40-yard field goal to make the score 14–10.
 Late in the 2nd quarter, Green Bay sustained a drive into Atlanta territory.
 However, on Atlanta's 35-yard line, Matt Flynn threw a pass that was deflected, intercepted and returned 71 yards for a touchdown by Sean Weatherspoon.
 There were audible boos as the Packers were down 21–10 at halftime.
 In the 3rd quarter, Matt Flynn led two drives that both resulted in field goals, making the score 21–16.
 As the 4th quarter began, Mike Neal forced a Matt Ryan fumble at Atlanta's 25.
 The Packers capitalized on the turnover with a 2-yard touchdown reception to Andrew Quarless, gaining the lead 22–21.
 The Packers' defense held for the rest of the 4th quarter as Atlanta missed a 52-yard field goal and also turned the ball over on downs at Green Bay's 33.
 A Jarrett Bush interception at Green Bay's 37 with 11 seconds remaining sealed the win for the Packers.
 With the win, the Packers recorded their first win since Aaron Rodgers' injury in Week 9.
 With the win, the Packers are 6-6-1.